mendix/docs/content/en/docs/partners/siemens/mindsphere/mindsphere-api-only.md

 ## 2 Technical User

-If your application is not fully integrated within Insights Hub and is using there own user management the signed in users has no *rights* to call Insights Hub APIs.
+If your application is not fully integrated within Insights Hub and is using its own user management the signed in users has no *rights* to call Insights Hub APIs.
 For this scenario Insights Hub is providing so called **Technical Users**.
-An Insights Hub tenant administrator is granted to create a technical users in the **Insights Hub Settings** app.
+An Insights Hub tenant administrator is able to create an technical user in the **Insights Hub Settings** app.
 Please follow the steps described in [Technical Users](https://documentation.mindsphere.io/MindSphere/apps/settings/technical-users.html) to create a **Technical User**.
-Please make sure the Technical User has the role assignment needed to call the desired Insights Hub APIs.
+Please make sure the created Technical User has the role assignment needed to call the desired Insights Hub APIs.

 ## 3 Authenticating Calls to Insights Hub APIs